InitRoot/NSLKDD-Dataset/README.md

 Please contact me if you require multi-class classification on the NSL-KDD dataset based on the xAttack field.
 Please contact me if you require any assistance to prepare data for your algorithm or pre-processing.

-Please reference this github for any usage within your research.
+Please reference this github for any usage within your research and the conference paper.

+Botes, F., Leenen, L. and De La Harpe, R. (2017).
+Ant Colony Induced Decision Trees for Intrusion Detection.
+In: 16th European Conference on Cyber Warfare and Security.
+ACPI (June 12, 2017), pp.74-83.